bob-gray/serviceberry/website/docs/handlers.md

 Returning a `promise` that is resolved or eventually resolved, returning anything other than `false` or a thennable, or returning nothing and calling [`request.proceed()`](request.html#proceed-value) are all functionally equivalent.
 They all result in the request proceeding.
 Control will be given to the next handler in the queue.
-If the queue has no more handlers, the request will end.
+If the queue has no more handlers, the request will end and a response sent to the client.

 Returning nothing and calling [`response.send()`](response.html#send-options) will complete the request and send the response to the client.

 Returning a `promise` that is rejected or eventually rejected, returning `false`, throwing an error, or returning nothing and calling [`request.fail()`](request.html#failerror-status-headers) are all functionally equivalent.
-They all result in control falling back to the nearest catch handler.
-If no catch handler is found the request will be ended.
-Errors are available in catch handlers at [`request.error`](request.html#error).
+They all result in control falling back to the nearest error handler.
+If no error handler is found the request will be ended.
+Errors are available in error handlers at [`request.error`](request.html#error).

 [`request.proceed()`](request.html#proceed-value), [`request.fail()`](request.html#failerror-status-headers) and [`response.send()`](response.html#send-options) can all be called asynchronously as long as the handler doesn't return a value.
 Additionally none are required to be called with context so each can be safely passed directly as callbacks - such as `.then(request.proceed, request.fail)`.
-When control is transferred to the next handler, request and response methods given to the prior handler are rendered useless.
+When control is exercised and transferred away, request and response methods given to the prior handler are rendered useless.

 Handler Objects
 ---------------